Sony Pictures (USA)

 There is a huge improvement from the most recent SD DVDs

 incarnations of Spidey in this Spider-Man - The High Definition Trilogy.
 The colors, detail and depth are astounding.
-Every facet in DVD appearance is improved.
+Every facet in image quality appearance is improved.
 Spider-Man 1 is much better (skin tones are occasionally reddish), but Spider-Man 2, the best film of the series in my opinion, is the star of the set.
 It is virtually pristine with only some minor digital noise as a negative.
 I even noted some fine grain.
 Spider-Man 3 stands out as being somewhat darker (not unlike the film itself) but in terms of sharpness it takes a backseat to none of the others.
 I suspect if I was forced to score image out of 5 - it would be 4, 4.5, 4.5 respectively for the three Spider-Man editions.T

-echnically the three are supported with their original aspect ratios, 1.85:1, 2:4 and 2:4 again in glorious 1080p with AVC/MPEG-4 compression.
-I would occasionally check the bitrates and it would be a staggering 38-42bps.NOTE: I noted no significant differences in 2.0 to its extended 2.1 version (8 minutes added) - both looked bright, vibrant seeming to adhere to a very pure representation of the films.
+echnically the three are supported with their original aspect ratios, 1.85:1, 2.4 and 2.4 again in glorious 1080p with AVC/MPEG-4 compression.NOTE: Spider-man 2.0 and its extended 2.1 version (8 minutes added) are seamlessly branched - both looking bright, vibrant seeming to adhere to a very pure representation of the films.

 |